nkyuray/dbt-core/CONTRIBUTING.md

 When `dbt-core` is installed this way, any changes you make to the `dbt-core` source code will be reflected immediately in your next `dbt-core` run.

-To confirm you have correct version of dbt installed please run `dbt --version` and `which dbt`

 ### Running `dbt-core`